Skip to main content

 - Searching: Basic, Field and Advanced (Search Guide available at http://heinonline.org/HeinDocs/SearchinginHOL.pdf)

-- MOML Trials is the result of a partnership between Gale and the Harvard and Yale law libraries.
+(UCLA Only) MOML Trials is the result of a partnership between Gale and the Harvard and Yale law libraries.
 This digital collection includes the well known trials of Dred Scott, Lizzie Borden, Leopold and Loeb, the impeachment of Andrew Johnson as well as lesser known cases.
-Comprises of thousands of books and pamphlets and includes English-language titles about trials in non-commonwealth jurisdictions such as France.
+Comprised of thousands of books and pamphlets and includes English-language titles about trials in non-commonwealth jurisdictions such as France.

 - Full-text searchable database of 11 million pages and more than 350,000 separate documents.

 - Document types include Appellant's Brief, Appellee's Brief, Application for Review, Application for Writ, Brief in Opposition, Oral Transcript, among others.

 - Searching: Basic, Advanced, or by Citation.
 Limit by Term Year, by Date, by Docket Number, by Document Type.